 The Public Protection Division asserts and protects the State of Louisiana’s interests by providing legal services in the general areas of consumer protection/environmental law, insurance receivership law, and fair housing law.

-The Equal Opportunity Section is responsible for the administration and enforcement of the Louisiana Equal Housing Opportunity Act.
+Equal Housing Opportunity Section is responsible for the administration and enforcement of the Louisiana Equal Housing Opportunity Act.
 This section is active in the investigation, conciliation, and judicial enforcement of fair housing claims.
-Staff personnel cooperate with the federal government in the enforcement of statutes prohibiting discrimination in public accommodations based on an individual’s race, color, national origin, religion, sex, handicap, or familial status.
-The section also provides information to Louisiana citizens on their rights regarding the renting and/or purchase of dwellings under the Louisiana Equal Housing Opportunity Act and the federal Fair Housing Act.
+Staff cooperates with the federal government in the enforcement of statutes prohibiting discrimination in housing and housing transactions based on an individual's race, color, national origin, religion, sex, familial status, or disability.
+The section also provides information to Louisiana citizens on their rights regarding the rental and purchase of dwellings under the Louisiana Equal Housing Opportunity Act and the federal Fair Housing Act.

 The Securities and Insurance Section has direct involvement in and primary knowledge of every insurance liquidation in Louisiana.
 This section performs legal work, supervises contract counsel, and works with the Department of Insurance.
 Staff personnel conduct research in insolvency cases and maintain a proactive position in the area of insurance liquidation.
 This section reviews legal bills of contract attorneys, incorporates terms of engagements and development with contract attorneys and the Department of Insurance case management plans for each liquidation.
 The section relies totally upon self-generated revenues for its operation.